 How to Get to Trinidad by Taxi Colectivo

-Alternatively, you can book a private taxi or a shared transfer – by booking online with our partners in Cuba.
-Check prices here to book online – this comes with the benefit that you don’t need to speak any Spanish to do this and you can pay with your card online, no need for cash.
+Alternatively, you can book a private taxi or a shared transfer – by booking with our partners in Cuba.
+This comes with the benefit that you don’t need to speak any Spanish to do this and you can pay with your card online, no need for cash.

 How to Get to Trinidad by Rental Car.